Celebrating our neuro-diverse lives across the region ...

 1, Carliol Square, Newcastle upon Tyne NE1 6UF

-Our Newcastle meeting takes place on the 4th THURSDAY of each month (except Dec.) at Recoco.
+Our Newcastle meeting takes place on the 4th THURSDAY of each month at Recoco.

 NB We are based on Floor 4